vernisaz/simtotp/README.md

 First, build all dependencies by executing _rb_ in their repositories. _simscript_ doesn't need to be built.
 [bee.7b](https://github.com/vernisaz/simtotp/blob/master/dep%20crates/README.md)
 is provided for _base32_.
-And after building the dependencies, execute the _rb_ here to build a final application.
+And after building the dependencies, execute the _rb_ here to build the final application.

 You can generate a deplyment package after by executing `rb package`.